-Current liabilities are presented in the balance sheet and include accrued liabilities, accounts payable, short-term debt and more.
-Accounts under current liability may vary as per industry or government regulations.
-For instance, in the balance sheet of a bank, there will be ‘Customer Deposits’ account under the head of current liability.
+Current liabilities are presented in the balance sheet and include accrued liabilities, accounts payable, short-term debt, etc. Accounts under current liability may vary as per industry or government regulations.
+For instance, in the balance sheet of a bank, there will be a ‘Customer Deposits’ account under the head of current liability.

 How to Present Current Liabilities?

 In the balance sheet, current liabilities usually follow a set pattern.
-For instance, first, the principal portion of notes payable that are due within a year comes, then accounts payable and then other current liabilities, such as interest payable, income taxes payable and more.
+For instance, first, the principal portion of notes payable that are due within a year comes, then accounts payable, and then other current liabilities, such as interest payable, income taxes payable, etc.

 Also, a company may record current liabilities as per the settlement date.
 For instance, accounts payable having a settlement date closer to the current date will come first.
-Such a presentation allows even an outsider to comprehend the accounts easily, calculate various ratios, analyze when debts will become due or will the company have enough resources to pay the short-term debt.
+Such a presentation allows even an outsider to comprehend the accounts easily, calculate various ratios, analyze when debts will become due, or will the company has enough resources to pay the short-term debt.

 Types of Current Liabilities

-Again these come under current liability because of their nature of being a short term financial obligation.
+Again these come under current liability because of their nature of being a short-term financial obligation.
 These notes payable might be interest bearing or non-interest bearing.
-Further, the accounts manager add these as notes or loans payable under current liabilities.
+Further, the accounts manager adds these as notes or loans payable under current liabilities.

 Bank Account Overdraft

-Overdraft on the bank account occurs when a person withdraws more than the balance he or she has in the bank account.
-Banks give such a facility to a few customers only and negotiates an overdraft limit beforehand.
+Overdraft on the bank account occurs when a person withdraws more than the balance they have in the bank account.
+Banks give such a facility to a few customers only and negotiate an overdraft limit beforehand.

 Current Portion of Long term Debt

-As the name suggests, it is the part of the long term debt that is due in the next 1 year.
-If the company has a higher current portion of the long term debt compared to cash, it would be a risky business.
-Therefore, investors should always keep an eye on the current portion of the long term debt and take necessary precautions if it increases consistently.
+As the name suggests, it is part of the long-term debt due in the next 1 year.
+If the company has a higher current portion of the long-term debt compared to cash, it would be a risky business.
+Therefore, investors should always watch the current portion of the long-term debt and take necessary precautions if it increases consistently.

 Current Lease Payable